cobwebos/docs/articles/cognitive-services/Text-Analytics/text-analytics-howto-call-api.md

 ## <a name="next-steps"></a>Next steps

-+ [Quickstart](quick-start.md) is a walk through of the REST API calls written in C#.
++ [Quickstart](quick-start.md) is a walkthrough of the REST API calls written in C#.
 Learn how to submit text, choose an analysis, and view results with minimal code.

 + [API reference documentation](//go.microsoft.com/fwlink/?LinkID=759346) provides the technical documentation for the APIs.
 The documentation supports embedded calls so that you can call the API from each documentation page.